davidlj95/ngx/projects/ngx-meta/docs/content/get-started.md

     --8<-- "includes/module-apps-explanation.md"

-    Open your `app.module.ts` file and add at least the core module to the `imports` section.
-If you want to set metadata in each route's `data` using Angular's `Router`, add the routing module too.
+    Open your `app.module.ts` file and add at least the library's core module to the `providers` section.
+If you want to set metadata in each route's `data` using Angular's `Router`, add the library's routing module too.
 In order to set some standard `<meta>`s, let's add the [standard module].

     ```typescript title="app.module.ts"
-    import {NgxMetaCoreModule} from '@davidlj95/ngx-meta/core'
+    import {provideNgxMetaCore} from '@davidlj95/ngx-meta/core'
-    import {NgxMetaRoutingModule} from '@davidlj95/ngx-meta/routing'
+    import {provideNgxMetaRouting} from '@davidlj95/ngx-meta/routing'
-    import {NgxMetaStandardModule} from '@davidlj95/ngx-meta/standard'
+    import {provideNgxMetaStandard} from '@davidlj95/ngx-meta/standard'

     @NgModule({
       // ...
-      imports: [
+      providers: [
         // ...
-        NgxMetaCoreModule.forRoot(),
+        provideNgxMetaCore(),
-        NgxMetaRoutingModule.forRoot(),
+        provideNgxMetaRouting(), // (optional)
-        NgxMetaStandardModule,
+        provideNgxMetaStandard(),
       ],
       // ...
     })